karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 acrtasksdemo.azurecr.io/my-app:prod
 ```

-To execute an ACR Task, you can use the AZ CLI using the ``az acr run`` command.
+To execute an ACR Task, you can use the AZ CLI and the ``az acr run`` command.
 An ACR Task won't run on your local machine, **it will run on an ephemeral virtual machine in Azure**.

-Here's the previous example I ran, but this time using an ACR Task to execute the ``acr tag list`` command.
+Here's the previous example I ran, but this time using an ACR Task to execute the ``acr tag list`` command on Azure.
 ```shell
 $ az acr run --cmd "acr tag list --repository my-app" --registry acrtasksdemo /dev/null Queued a run with ID: cb2